MoralisWeb3/MoralisDocumentation/moralis-server/sending-assets.md

 ## Transferring ERC1155 Tokens (Semi-Fungible)

-When sending an ERC1155 token you have to specify the `contactAddress `of the NFT and the specific`tokenId`you are interested in.
+When sending an ERC1155 token you have to specify the `contractAddress `of the NFT and the specific`tokenId`you are interested in.
 Additionally, you have to specify the`amount`of the token you want to transfer.

 ```javascript
 // sending 15 tokens with token id = 1